Top 8 most famous Irish women of all time

 Woman.
 What a beautiful word.
-It is a description of endless love, devotion, care, and strength.
+It describes endless love, devotion, care, and strength.
 We are not all here in this world without a woman.
-Here in Celtic Knot, we really love every woman starting from our founder, our executives, and employee s and as we celebrate International Women’s Month, we are thinking of honoring the Irish women of all time who have achieved great things and had a significant influence across the world.
+At Celtic Knot, we love every woman starting from our founder, executives, and employees.
+As we celebrate International Women’s Month, we think of honoring the Irish women of all time who have achieved great things and had a significant influence worldwide.

-We collected so many names and we discussed who we will feature here from politicians to stars, sports personalities to pirates as we believe that Irish women are talented and have given the influence that shaped not just the Irish history and culture but also left a dent in our world.
+We collected so many names and discussed who we will feature here, from politicians to stars, sports personalities to pirates, as we believe that Irish women are talented and have given the influence that shaped not just Irish history and culture but also left a dent in our world.

 Mary Robinson – Ireland’s first-ever female president

-Mary Robinson is most famous for being the seventh President of Ireland and the first woman ever to hold the office in the history of the country.
+Mary Robinson is most famous for being the seventh President of Ireland and the first woman ever to hold office in the country's history.

 During her time in the presidential office, she was praised and credited with helping to transform Ireland into a more modern country.

-Talented, young, and bold, these were only 3 words to describe the second female president of Ireland, Mary McAleese.
+Talented, young, and bold were only three words to describe the second female president of Ireland, Mary McAleese.
 This award-winning Catholic academic and author was the eighth President of Ireland and was often praised for being an outspoken and compassionate figure.

 Under her presidency, Queen Elizabeth II of the United Kingdom held her first state visit by a British monarch since Ireland had gained independence.